President of California

 Rules & Procedures

 Each turn shall take the span of an entire year.
-We start off in January of 1920.
+We start off in January of 1861.
 These turns shall be the bulk of the game, but there will be other, smaller updated, called Mini-Updates.
 They may be simple, mundane things, or they may be about large, expansive battles.
-After every 15 Turns, which is 15 in-game years, I will write a single 5-Year update that helps to re-balance, re-freshen, and revitalide the game at that point.
-Players will be allowed to send a general plan for those five years, and after that, the game shall take a small week break to let people think those five years over.
+After every 15 Turns, which is 15 in-game years, I will write a single 5-Year update that helps to rebalance, refreshen, and revitalise the game.

-Now, for this game, there are a few catches.
-I shall be rolling a dice on your Orders, (explained below) which will determine how well they turn out.
-Along with this, the country's population, as well as the various legislatures and other politicians in your country, shall be a problem as well.
-While you are playing as that country, you only play as the Head of State/Head of Government.
-I, from time to time, will step in to intervene if something, like the United States selling Florida to the United Kingdom, is about to happen.
+Now, what is the purpose of this game?
+It is to guide your nation through the Victorian Era.
+This means controlling many of the aspects of your nation, acting as the Head of State and the Head of Government.
+There will be times, however, where if you have a Legislature or a Judiciary that you do not control, I, as the Game Moderator (GM) will intervene to act as them.
+I shall not do this often, but it will be a method I use to keep the orders and the nations in check.
 Your population is also a problem, provided you begin to infringe upon their rights and go against what they wish to.
 You are free to try and oppress them and keep control of your country, but the implications may be dire for you.
 World in Revolution is built upon many underlying factors, none of which you should be worried about, as it will all be up to the GMs to deal with.
 You may, however, ask the GMs for a "Mood of your Nation", in which we will give you an idea of how your population is doing and what they are thinking.